Accenture/mercury-nodejs/guides/CHAPTER-7.md

 provide in a unit test.

 We advocate encapsulation of external dependencies.
-For example, database connection and query language should be fully encapsulated within a utility function and other user functions should communicate with the database utility function using an agreed interface contract.
-This removes the tight coupling of user functions with any underlying infrastructure, allowing us to upgrade infrastructure technology without heavy refactoring at the application level.
+For example, database connection and query language should be fully encapsulated within a data adapter function and other user functions should communicate with the data adapter function using an agreed interface contract.
+This removes the tight coupling of user functions with the underlying infrastructure, allowing us to upgrade infrastructure technology without heavy refactoring at the application level.

 For a user function that encapsulates a database or an external system, you may mock the underlying dependencies